 Binge eating disorder is characterized by eating large amounts of food in a short period of time.
 People with this disorder are more at risk for obesity and its common complications, including heart disease and diabetes.
 People with this disorder are also prone to psychiatric problems, especially depression.

 Use the National Eating Disorder Association’s screening tool to gauge the health of your eating habits.
 If you suspect you may have an eating disorder, talk with your doctor.
 Your healthcare provider can provide medical help and advice to get you back to good health.

 If you think a loved one may have an eating disorder, follow this advice.
 Contact a trusted adult or medical professional if you are concerned with the health and safety of your loved one.

 In the event of severe malnutrition, fainting, dehydration, or other complications due to an eating disorder, go to the nearest emergency center.
-CHI St. Luke's Health emergency rooms are open 24/7 for all emergencies.
+St. Luke's Health emergency rooms are open 24/7 for all emergencies.

 Looking for a doctor?
 Perform a quick search by name or browse by specialty.